-Headlamps are light, cheap and don’t take up much space in your Bug Out Bag.
-It’s worth investing in a couple to keep at home, in your car and in your emergency bag.
+Survival headlamps are light, cheap, and don’t take up much space in your Bug Out Bag.
+It’s worth investing in a couple to keep at home, in your car, and your emergency bag.
 They’re essential for power outages and survival situations, enabling you to see in the dark while keeping your hands free to light a fire, cook a meal or go to the bathroom.

 Here’s our roundup of the best headlamps that won’t leave you in the dark.

 11 Best Rechargeable Headlamps Reviewed

 Black Diamond is a popular brand among hikers, climbers, and other outdoor types who expect their gear to work and work well.
 The Revolt is a hybrid headlamp, offering the option of power via the included rechargeable batteries (charge via USB) or standard AAA batteries.

 It gives a good brightness level, even on the medium setting, and is small and lightweight.

 There are several modes – spotlight, proximity, dimming, strobe, red-light, and a locking function.